Who was Hilma af Klint?

 It is a well-known aspect of world history that significant ideas are born to multiple individuals in the same periods of time.
 Although we acclaim those who present such ideas to the world as the inventor or conceptualizer, there have always been others working on the same idea at the same time.
 Hilma af Klint has been hailed as a woman ahead of her time, both in her artwork and in her spirituality.

 Allow me to introduce you to another woman thinking outside the box, Mary Barr 1828.

 In 1828, at the young age of 12, Mary began working on a semi-traditional sampler that incorporated many traditional aspects, such as several upper-case alphabets but aligned vertically and horizontally in a decorative square design with the bottom rows stitched upside-down.
 She then adds many of geometric shapes; rectangles, triangles, diamonds, hexagons, etc., all in bold colors that sets her sampler well apart from the more traditional samplers of her day.

-or a already printed for you version mailed to you free in the USA here: Mary Barr 1828 Paper Chart
+or the paper chart here: Mary Barr 1828 Paper Chart